 According to the Consumer Product Safety Commission, an average of more than 36 million people per year seek medical attention for injuries related to consumer products.
-If a defective product left you with injuries, you deserve a Montana product liability attorney who will stand up to big corporations to get you the compensation you deserve.
-The attorneys of Odegaard Kovacich Snipes have worked for 100+ years to hold the manufacturers and sellers of dangerous products responsible for the injuries they cause.
+If a defective product left you with injuries, you deserve a Montana product liability lawyer who will stand up to big corporations to get you the compensation you deserve.
+The lawyers of Odegaard Kovacich Snipes have worked for 100+ years to hold the manufacturers and sellers of dangerous products responsible for the injuries they cause.

 Manufacturers, distributors, and sellers of products to the public have an obligation to deliver goods free of dangerous defects.
 When a defective product causes an injury, those companies that manufacture and distribute the product are liable for the harm done by their products.

 Defective products can cause serious injury not only to those who use them, but to those nearby when the product fails.
 Defective products can cause burns, puncture wounds, neck and back injuries, injuries to the eyes, head and brain injuries, and other serious trauma.
 In the worst cases, a defective product may result in the death of the person using the product.
 In such cases, the victims of injury may bring a personal injury claim or the family of someone killed by a defective product may bring a wrongful death suit against the company.